Warning, this story will make you itch.

 Whatever you use is fine but it must be HOT and you must dry it on HOT/HIGH for at least 20 minutes.

-So, if you are here because you have seen or are dealing with those annoying buggers, I raise my glass to you!
+If you are here because you have seen or are dealing with those annoying buggers, I raise my glass to you!
 Know that it is tedious, annoying, and possibly expensive, but harmless.
 The most important thing is not to panic!